 Some people with the condition may find that certain triggers can exacerbate their symptoms, though these may not directly cause the condition in the first place.
-Common reported triggers include:
+Commonly reported triggers include:

 Though there are ways in which those with Rosacea can mitigate the risks of making their condition worse.
-These can include avoiding potential triggers, reducing their stress levels or using products intended for sensitive skin types.
+These can include avoiding potential triggers, reducing stress levels or using products intended for sensitive skin types.

 Rozex is a topical gel or cream which contains metronidazole.
-It is applied to the surface of the affected skin to fight the bacterial infection and reduce the inflammation.
+It is applied to the surface of the affected skin to fight the bacterial infection and reduce inflammation.

 Finacea is a topical gel which contains azelaic acid.
-This treatment works by stopping the growth of cells within the hair follicles which cause the inflammation and irritation.
+This treatment works by stopping the growth of cells within the hair follicles, which cause inflammation and irritation.

 Efracea contains doxycycline, which belongs to the tetracycline class of antibiotics.
-Once ingested, the antibiotic treats the infection in the pores of the skin to relieve inflammation and redness.
+Once ingested, the antibiotic treats the infection in the skin's pores to relieve inflammation and redness.